 - Trends: This option breaks out results for each Trend you’ve created, allowing you to see whether customers who purchased from the women’s collection online were more satisfied than those who purchased from the men’s collection in-store…or to compare any other segmentation you’ve set up in those Trends.

-- Properties: This option allows you to see your CX metric broken down for any property you pass to Delighted, across all possible values
+- Properties: This option allows you to see your core metric broken down for any property you pass to Delighted, across all possible values.

 The keywords feature

 The keywords feature is a super powerful tool to make managing your open-ended feedback simple and data-driven.
 This feature will run analysis on all of your comments, generating a list of the most frequently used words and calculating the metrics associated with responses that include those keywords.

 For example, looking at the screenshot below, we can see that customers mention “store” in a fairly positive light (NPS of 61), but any mention of “jeans” is accompanied with raving reviews—with an NPS of 84!

 Once you’ve created a Pivot table and taken a look at the numerical data associated with your categories, you might be itching to read feedback associated with a specific value.
 The Pivot table report makes that easy by allowing you to click on the icons to the right of a category and jump right into the Dashboard, filtered automatically to that specific value!

 For example, say you’ve generated a keyword Pivot table and have identified a keyword of interest (like “quality”).
 You can click on the arrow button to the right of that keyword to jump straight to the Dashboard, which will be filtered to responses containing the word “quality”!
 The bar graph icon to the right of that keyword will also take you to the filtered Dashboard, but with the graph at the top of the Dashboard automatically expanded.